Altua/docs/policies/production-data-in-non-production.md

 ## Environment separation and technical controls

-Grunt AS maintains separation between production and non-production environments through technical and administrative controls.
+Grunt AS maintains separation between production and non-production environments through technical and administrative controls appropriate to the systems in scope.

 These controls include: